-I’m a freelance filmmaker and video editor based in Winchester, Hampshire, and have been working and practising for over three years.
+I’m a freelance filmmaker based in Winchester, Hampshire, and have been working and practising for over three years.
 I have written and directed seven short films (three sketches; a mockumentary; a comedy; a horror; and a half-hour sci-fi drama), and I have also filmed and edited numerous different video productions for clients and for myself.
 I am experienced in shooting weddings, music videos, and narratives, however, I am adaptable to making any kind of video content.
-I’m proficient in Sony Vegas, and I’m experienced in Adobe Premiere.
+I’m proficient in Sony Vegas and experienced in Adobe Premiere.
 I shoot all my work using a Canon 70D, and, primarily, a Canon 18-135mm f/3.5 lens.
 I also use a Samyang 35mm f/1.4, and a Canon 80mm f/1.2.
 I use my own tripod, shoulder rig, and dolly.
 For audio, I use a Tascam DR-70D and a Rode VideoMic.

 In my spare time, I am active on my YouTube channel, where I have made a wide variety of different videos: video essays, visual poetry, stop-motion animation, political discussion and activism, film analysis, montage, traditional vlogs, and, last but not least, my own rendition of the Doctor Who title sequence.

 If you’d like to get in touch about a video shoot, whatever it may be, then please fill out the contact form on here, linked in the header above – or just message me via any of my social media pages!